On circular external difference families: The existence of cyclic -CEDFs

 \section{The existence of cyclic $(4m+1,m,2,1)$-CEDFs}

-As mentioned above, the existence of a cyclic $(4m+1,m,2,1)$-CEDF with $m$ is even has already been proven in \cite{PS}.
-The following theorem shows that the same holds for every odd $m>1$, thus proving one of the main results of this paper.
+As mentioned above, the existence of a cyclic $(4m+1,m,2,1)$-CEDF with $m$ even has already been proven in \cite{PS}.
+The following theorem extends this result to all odd $m\geq3$, yielding a CEDF with step-count $4$ when $m> 3$.